bahmutov/cypress-examples/docs/recipes/retry-ability.md

 <!-- fiddle-end -->

+Watch the explanation for the above test refactoring in my video [Query Elements With Retry-Ability To Avoid Flake](https://youtu.be/deNl1q1el0E).

 ## Using aliases

 You can split the Cypress commands if you use an element alias with the [cy.as](https://on.cypress.io/as) command.
 Cypress should re-query the entire chain, skipping the non-query commands if it notices the aliased element has been detached from the DOM.